Who Needs June Cleaver

 Small Acreages

 A regular contributor to Kentucky Humanities magazine and a former local NPR commentator, Georgia Green Stamper has been called Kentucky’s version of Bailey White.
 In Small Acreages, her latest collection of creative non-fiction essays, Georgia again welcomes audiences into her Kentucky life as she reflects on what Wendell Berry describes as “the small acreages of the universe that have been entrusted to us.”
 These include our marriages, family, friends, our sense of a particular place and its history, and everything related to homemaking.
 In a voice critics are calling “warm, wise, touching and funny, sometimes all at once,” Small Acreages follows Georgia through all phases of life from mothering, to grandparenting, to the discovery of her family’s secret recipe for blackberry jam cake.
 She opines on how to pick a good husband and contemplates the memory of quirky aunts and uncles and the grief of saying good-bye to beloved parents.
 From leaving her rural home as a young bride to restoring it as an anchor for her adult children during the Covid pandemic, Georgia examines the experiences that connect us to each other.
-Upon request, this entertaining yet reflective talk can be adapted to emphasize a particular topic within Georgia’s Small Acreages.
+Small Acreages was one of 10 titles Longlisted/nominated for PENAmerica’s 2023 Diamonstein-Speilvogel Award for the Art of the Essay.

 The Forgotten Stories of Free Station and Mountain Island